AlanBlanchet/tsne-pytorch/README.md

 # CUDA-accelerated t-SNE using PyTorch
-CUDA-accelerated PyTorch implementation of the t-stochastic neighbor embedding algorithm described in [Visualizing Data using t-SNE](https://lvdmaaten.github.io/publications/papers/JMLR_2014.pdf).
+PyTorch implementation of the t-stochastic neighbor embedding algorithm described in [Visualizing Data using t-SNE](https://lvdmaaten.github.io/publications/papers/JMLR_2014.pdf).

+While CUDA support is not required for this library, the best performance can be achieved when this library is used on a system with CUDA support.

 ## Installation